Rick Barnes: Tennessee

 Barnes was hired by the Tennessee Volunteers in 2015.
 He was the Vols' third coach in as many seasons.
 Cuonzo Martin had left for California after the 2013–14 season; his successor, Donnie Tyndall, had been fired after just one season for lying about NCAA violations at his previous stop, Southern Mississippi.

 Barnes increased the Vols' win total in each of his first four seasons.
 In 2018, he was named Southeastern Conference Coach of the Year after leading the Volunteers to a share of their first regular-season SEC title in a decade and a spot in the conference championship game, earning his sixth-career conference coach of the year award.

 In 2018–19, he was named the Naismith College Coach of the Year after the Vols finished 31–6 (tying a school record for wins in a season) and reached the Sweet 16 of the NCAA Tournament.
 They were ranked No. 1 for several weeks during the season, only the second time that the Vols have been ranked that high.
 He coached Grant Williams in his All-American season.
 Williams was Tennessee's first player to be named a first-team All American since Dale Ellis in the 1982–83 season.

 In the 2019–20 season, Barnes won his 700th game as a head coach with a victory over Jacksonville State.

 In the 2021–22 season, Barnes led Tennessee to their first SEC Tournament title since the 1978–79 season.

 In the 2023–24 season, Barnes earned his 800th career win as a head coach in a victory over Texas A&M. The Volunteers won the SEC regular season outright for the sixth time in school history.
+He led Tennessee to their first Elite 8 appearance since the 2010 NCAA Tournament.

+In the 2024–25 season, Barnes led the Volunteers to another Elite 8.
+The Volunteers' season ended with a loss to Houston.

+In the 2025–26 season, Barnes led the Volunteers to a third consecutive Elite 8.
+The Volunteers' season ended with a loss to Michigan.